 - Black pepper

-- Cook the fettuccine as per package directions in heavily salted water.
+- In a large pot, bring well-salted water to a boil, and cook the fettuccine as per package instructions.
 While the pasta is cooking, reserve 1 cup of the cooking water.

-- In a large skillet on medium-high heat, warm the olive oil, then add shrimp and cook for 1-2 minutes per side until slightly pink no longer translucent.
-Once cooked, remove the shrimp from the pan and set aside on a plate.
+- In a large skillet on medium-high heat, warm the olive oil, then add shrimp to the pan in a single layer and cook for 1-2 minutes per side until slightly pink and no longer translucent.
+Once cooked, remove the shrimp from the pan and set it aside on a plate.

 - In the same pan, on medium heat, add ½ cup of the pasta cooking water and bring to a gentle simmer.
-Add butter, one ½ tablespoon at a time, and allow to melt, whisking occasionally to encourage it.
+Add the butter, one ½ tablespoon of butter at a time, and allow it to melt, occasionally whisking to encourage it.

 - Once the butter is melted, slowly add the grated cheese in batches, allowing it to melt before adding more, whisking constantly until it’s well incorporated with the butter and the sauce is smooth.

-- Return the cooked shrimp to the pan and toss gently to incorporate with the pasta.
+- Return the cooked shrimp to the pan and toss gently to incorporate it with the pasta.

-- Serve immediately with a sprinkle of black pepper, parsley, and additional cheese.
+- Serve immediately with a sprinkle of black pepper, fresh parsley, and additional parmesan cheese.

 - Serving Size: 1 serving